 Betrayal Insurance: White Knight uses a mechasuit when he is forced to leave his sanctuary in Providence to help Rex with a world wide problem.
 Rex realizes that the suit was in fact originally designed to take him out if he ever went rogue on Providence.

-Big Bad: Van Kleiss in the first and second seasons, Black Knight in the third.
+Big Bad: Van Kleiss in the first and second seasons, Black Knight and the Consortium in the third.

 Bigger Bad: The Consortium, who are behind Providence and have their own agenda.